-- 32.1 The employer supports employee associations/unions conducting visits to worksites with members or potential members.
-The employer will grant access based on the provisions of this clause and any other formal arrangements that may currently be in place at a specific agency. - 32.2 Employee associations/unions have access to worksites to meet with staff during work breaks, before or after work and to attend orientation or induction sessions (where applicable and practicable) to speak with new employees. - 32.3 Agency(ies) will provide for authorised employee associations/union representatives to visit members or potential members in their locations of work by arrangement with the relevant site manager.
-Where possible and reasonable, an appropriate venue for union officials to meet with their members will be provided. - 32.4 Employee associations/union officials will provide the employer with reasonable notice of their intention to enter a worksite.
+- 36.1 The employer supports employee associations/unions conducting visits to worksites with members or potential members.
+The employer will grant access based on the provisions of this clause and any other formal arrangements that may currently be in place at a specific agency.
+Unless otherwise agreed, the relevant union will provide at least 24 hours' notice of its intention to visit the worksite - 36.2 Employee associations/unions have access to worksites, to meet with employees during normal rostered hours in paid time, for 30 minutes on a monthly basis (except where otherwise agreed between the relevant union and the employer).

+- 36.3 Agency(ies) will provide for authorised employee associations/union representatives to visit members or potential members in their locations of work by arrangement with the relevant site manager.
+Where possible and reasonable, an appropriate venue for union officials to meet with their members will be provided. - 36.4 Employee associations/union officials will provide the employer with reasonable notice of their intention to enter a worksite.
 The notice must include the date, time, purpose and duration of the visit.
-The notice may be via email, letter or telephone and should be provided at least a full business day before the intended visit, particularly where that visit is for, or includes, an inspection of the work carried out at the worksite. - 32.5 In the case of an inspection of the worksite and noting the conditions under which the work is carried out, a union official must specify the specific area(s) to be inspected. - 32.6 The official may be accompanied by a delegate (subject to the delegate pre-arranging with their respective line manager release from duties for a specified time to attend), from that work area but must not interrupt the performance of work or in any way hinder any person or employee from undertaking their duties.
-Management reserves the right to escort the official around the nominated work area(s), but will not unreasonably restrict access to any area as requested in the associations/unions' notice of entry. - 32.7 Under the Work Health and Safety Act 2012 (SA) Employee associations/union officials must provide a Work Health and Safety entry permit before entering a workplace and exercising powers under that Act.
+The notice may be via email, letter or telephone and should be provided at least a full business day before the intended visit, particularly where that visit is for, or includes, an inspection of the work carried out at the worksite. - 36.5 In the case of an inspection of the worksite and noting the conditions under which the work is carried out, a union official must specify the specific area(s) to be inspected. - 36.6 The official may be accompanied by a delegate (subject to the delegate pre-arranging with their respective line manager release from duties for a specified time to attend), from that work area but must not interrupt the performance of work or in any way hinder any person or employee from undertaking their duties.
+Management reserves the right to escort the official around the nominated work area(s), but will not unreasonably restrict access to any area as requested in the associations/unions' notice of entry. - 36.7 Under the Work Health and Safety Act 2012 (SA) Employee associations/union officials must provide a Work Health and Safety entry permit before entering a workplace and exercising powers under that Act.